 - Prorated charges or refunds generated by subscription changes

-- Refunds related to subscription cancellations
+- Refunds associated with subscription cancellations

 Viewing Subscriptions in the Admin

-The subscription list displays the following information:
+The subscription list typically displays:

 - Created time